 3. Create a cosy haven to hide away in

 After a hectic week of lectures and socials, your room should be a place where you can escape to when you want to get away from it all – so choosing cosy uni room decor is priority number one.
-The beds themselves are often basic and uncomfortable, so why not take a versatile slab bean bag that you can lie on or sit back against if you just fancy reading one evening?
+The beds themselves are often basic and uncomfortable, so consider versatile seating options like a slab bean bag that you can lie on or sit back against, or if you’re a keen gamer, a gaming bean bag chair, which also makes comfortable primary seating.

 Our faux fur slab bean bag in brown bear